ASKnet-Open-Training/Github-Guidance/index.md

 ## First of all: What is Github?

-Github is a platform where you can document your ideas, projects and share the knowledge with others.
+Github is a platform where you can document your ideas/projects and share the knowledge with others.
 Also, the Github provides a task management where you can collect and distribute your tasks.

 The content (text, images, PDF or other file types) is stored in a [repository](pages/github-repo).
 The technology behind this is called [Git](https://en.wikipedia.org/wiki/Git).
 Everything that is stored in a repository is also automatically versioned.
 Saving a file is called [commit](https://en.wikipedia.org/wiki/Commit_(version_control)).
 Git remembers every commit and it is very easy to track what has been changed since the last commit or commits.